 It’s not always easy to be supportive, but good relationships are built on support.
 This does not mean unconditional support: it’s okay to call out your friends when necessary and setting clear boundaries is especially important.
 But it’s also important to approach supporting your loved ones with an open mind and no judgment and avoid simply sending “thoughts and prayers” - it’s actions that matter, both in good and tough times.

 What do you think?
-Are you finding it difficult to be supportive to others?
-Do you want to share your own experience in being supported by your friends?
-I’d love to hear about it in the comments below!
+Are you finding it difficult to be supportive of others?
+Do you want to share your own experience of being supported by your friends?
+I'd love to hear about it in the comments below!